-- To prove their residency in the host country (at least three (3) months). - To prove their integration in a judo club of the host country, duly affiliated to the national federation which is an IJF member. - · Agreement of the athlete.
+- Proof of their residency in the host country (at least three (3) months). - Proof of their integration in a judo club of the host country, duly affiliated to the national federation which is an IJF member. - Agreement of the host national federation. - Agreement of the athlete.